gongbaodd/gongbaodd.github.io/_docs/2025/06/21/godot-mcp.md

 ---
 type: post
 category: tech
-tags:
+tag:
     - godot
     - mcp
 ---

 # Godot MCP

-As I am making a game in Godot.
-I am planning to use vide coding on that.
-I installed [Godot MCP](https://github.com/Coding-Solo/godot-mcp) on the cursor editor.
-It can load the editor, however, not many exciting things happened.
+I’m working on a game in Godot and planning to try **voice coding** for it.
+I installed [Godot MCP](https://github.com/Coding-Solo/godot-mcp) in the Cursor editor.
+It can load the Godot editor just fine, but… not much exciting happened after that.

-Anyway, during using that, I happened opened Microsoft Voice Access.
-It is like Siri on Windows.
-That is quite amazing.
+Interestingly, while experimenting with it, I accidentally opened **Microsoft Voice Access**—basically like Siri for Windows.
+Pretty amazing, actually.